rishabh1403/blog-source/posts/coding/leetcode/2020/04/169-majority-element.md

 };
 ```

-First we sort the array, and next we find the middle element.
+First, we sort the array, and next, we find the middle element.
 If the length is
-even , we find the center by dividing the length by 2 else we subtract 1 from
+even, we find the center by dividing the length by 2 else we subtract 1 from
 length and then find the center.

-This would be **O(n<sup>2</sup>)** in worst case due to sorting, in terms of
+This would be **O(n<sup>2</sup>)** in the worst case due to sorting, in terms of
-time complexity.
-Can we do better?
+time complexity. *Can we do better?*

 # Boyer–Moore majority vote algorithm